"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 Nursing home neglect is usually caused by an unintentional lack of care, whereas nursing home abuse is intentional.
 It’s important to remember, however, that negligence is far more than simple mistakes.
 Neglect is a continuous and ongoing failure to meet the critical care and needs of nursing home residents.
 While it may be unintentional, it is no less harmful.

 Nursing home staff and administrators must report any incidents or suspicions of abuse or neglect, but some fail to do this for fear of possible repercussions or charges.
 All residents of nursing homes and long-term care facilities deserve appropriate care and medical responses to their conditions.
-At Kucher Law, our skilled team of New York nursing home negligence attorneys can help you hold a negligent care facility accountable if you or your loved one has suffered abuse or neglect.
-Do not wait another moment; call us right now at (929) 274-8000.
+At Kucher Law, our skilled team of Brooklyn injury attorneys can help you hold a negligent care facility accountable if you or your loved one has suffered abuse or neglect.
+Do not wait another moment; contact us right now at (929) 563-6780.

-For families with loved ones in long-term care and nursing home facilities, it is critical to be watchful for any signs of abuse.
+It is critical for families with loved ones in long-term care and nursing home facilities to be watchful for any signs of abuse.
 These can include:

-Emotional and psychological abuse is one of the most common forms of nursing home and long-term care facility abuse, and it is often the most difficult for others to detect.
+Emotional and psychological abuse is one of the most common forms of nursing home and long-term care facility abuse in New York, and it is often the most difficult for others to detect.
 This type of abuse can include bad-mouthing, isolation, demeaning, terrorizing, or intimidating a resident.

-You should immediately take action if you discover that your loved one in a facility has a bedsore.
+You should immediately take action if you discover that your loved one in a NY facility has bedsores.
 You should immediately report to the doctor or head nurse any pressure sores you notice on your loved one.
-You should take photos of the bedsore and make a list with the names and contact information for all the doctors and nurses who have examined it.
-If your loved one has developed bedsores in a nursing home, you can contact us at (929) 274-8000 for a free consultation with one of our nursing home negligence lawyers.
+You should take photos of the bedsore and make a list with the names and contact information of all the doctors and nurses who have examined it.
+If your loved one has developed bedsores in a nursing home, you can contact us at (929) 563-6780 for a free consultation with one of our bedsores lawyers.

 While there is no single cause of nursing home abuse, it can often be traced back to the corporate institutionalization of elderly care and staff and training issues.